fabiocosta0305/fabiocosta0305.github.io/_posts/2016-08-12-SallySlickAndSteelSyndicate.md

 ---
 layout: reviews
 date: 2016-09-12 10:00:00 -0300
-title: Sally Slick and the Steel Syndicate
+title: Review - Sally Slick and the Steel Syndicate
 subheadline: The beginning of the Young Centurions saga, where Sally fights against a crazy crime boss
 language: en
 categories: